 Henry decided to move to Italy and crossed the Alps barefooted and only dressed with a hairshirt.
-After reaching Pavia, Gregory hid in the castle of Canossa with Henry’s troops not far away.
+After reaching Pavia, Gregory hid in the castle of Matilda of Tuscany in Canossa with Henry’s troops not far away.
 Henry was about to perform the penance to Gregory, assuring his continued rule, but when he reached Canossa they were refused entry.
 It was delivered that Henry stood outside the gates for three full days, fasting and freezing.
 On the third day, the gates of Canossa finally opened and Henry knelt before Pope Gregory, who invited him back into the church right after.
 The end of Henry’s excommunication was declared and he was able to return to the empire.

 Going to Canossa

 The saying ‘Going to Canossa’ from then on refers to the act of penance used numerous times in history.
 However, for Henry not everything turned out so well afterwards.
 Even though he was restored in Church, he did not receive the right to the throne and he was forced into civil war with Duke Rudolph of Swabia resulting in a further excommunication against Henry.
 Henry won the civil war and forced Gregory to flee.
 Henry IV passed away on August 7, 1106 and was succeeded by his son Henry V.